BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     If you pick a random Wikipedia page and click the first link that's not pronunciation-related, then click the first link on the page it takes you to, and continue this procedure, you eventually end up on the Wikipedia page for "Philosophy".
     It all points back to philosophy.
-    Philosophy feels like the wrong term for the vibe of a family dinner, but it's in a more everyday sense.
+    Philosophy feels like the wrong word for the vibe of a family dinner, but it's in an everyday sense.
 </p>

 <p>